 NTIA’s Cohorts

-NTIA convenes three cohort groups: the State Broadband Leaders Network, Digital Equity Leaders Network, and Tribal Broadband Leaders Network.
+NTIA convenes two cohort groups: the State Broadband Leaders Network and the Tribal Broadband Leaders Network.

 State Broadband Leaders Network